You-Gao/Blog/_life/2024-12-28-future-studies.md

 The aside to all this then is dedicating some time to understanding this hardware/software fuzziness along with the data structures utilized by the kernel.
 Conceptually, it's just interesting how you have this special program dubbed the kernel that fundamentally interacts with the peripheries to schedule more programs to be run.

-The ante is upped when you realize the kernel can handle asynchronous programs, so we can run **2** Google Chromes at once, but also have the coordinate itself with multiple cores to do tasks in parallel.
+The ante is upped when you realize the kernel can handle asynchronous programs, so we can run **2** Google Chromes at once but also have the coordinate itself with multiple cores to do tasks in parallel.
 These are pretty interesting and cool things that I got basic conceptual clarity for but not implementation clarity for.

 ## Distributed Systems